 The strain Biochem is a mighty indica-dominant hybrid.
 Its average THC content ranges from around 18 percent to 25 percent THC.
 Biochem is known for knocking out even some of the most experienced consumers.
 On top of its stellar high, Biochem has an interesting terpene profile which consumers describe as spicy, citrus, and herbal.

 It is also known for having some skunky undertones.
-While it is particularly popular in the recreational market, medical marijuana patients have found the strain to be helpful for a variety of medical patients.
+While it is particularly popular in the recreational market, medical marijuana cardholders have found the strain to be helpful for a variety of medical patients.
 Due to its sedating effects, Biochem is best for a nighttime smoke session.

 Positive Effects of Biochem